 - Understand specific lenses on QA brought by accreditation agencies and how this impacts business school operations

 - Determine how quantitative and qualitative measures impact the QA narrative

 - Examine current QA tools, systems and processes

 - Explore the skills needed to be effective as a quality assurance professional and implications for this in your institution

 - Identify opportunities to enhance how QA is practised in your own organisation

 - Be able to communicate the impact and role QA has in your school/institute

 - Develop a support network for ongoing personal and professional development needs

 Who Should Attend

-- People interested in or aspiring to be a Quality Assurance Professional
+- People who are not currently in the accreditation team but interested in or aspiring to be a Quality Assurance Professional

 - Quality Assurance Professionals, new and experienced